... and this is my blog. When I'm not hacking away at a project, I play in the band Ship Wrecks.

 I just did one of these: sudo /Developer/Library/uninstall-devtools —mode=all

 And re-installed using “Install Xcode” from LaunchPad… Who uses LaunchPad anyway?
-(Quicksilver is better)1 year ago Notes (1)
+(Quicksilver is better)2 years ago Notes (1)